 - Identify the key stakeholders or decision makers.
 These could be the CEO, CFO, CTO, department heads, legal team, or other influential staff members.

 Step 5: Supplement your ABM aims with inbound marketing

 Take your list of key stakeholders and decision-makers.
 In a perfect world, you could quickly be able to establish a relationship with each one.
 However, this is not a perfect world.

 Sometimes it’s very challenging to reach these contacts with an outbound approach.
 So employ account-based marketing tools, like LinkedIn, to help you identify where you could find these contacts.

 Try and find out where they go online to find and discuss solutions.
 Establish a presence in these spaces.
-Some of the areas you might consider are forums, social media, LinkedIn groups, industry publications, or even events.
+Some areas you might consider are forums, social media, LinkedIn groups, industry publications, or even events.

 Select the most promising and relevant channels and allocate resources accordingly.